 Other factors that may be considered in determining whether it would be reasonable for a worker to relocate include age, family situation and/or connection to the community.
 The connection to the community must be significant and refer to the worker's obligations and responsibilities to the community separate from the worker's family situation.
-There must be objective evidence that these other factors, either alone or in combination, would make it unreasonable for the Board to consider relocation.
+The evidence must support a finding that these other factors, either alone or in combination, would make it unreasonable for the Board to consider relocation.
 The primary factor will be the deciding factor unless the other factors considered either separately or in combination clearly outweigh the mitigation of the worker's loss of earning capacity.